 Class Teacher: Mr Bullock

-Teaching assistants: Miss Burton and Mrs Burrett
+Teaching assistants: Miss Wilkins and Mrs Samuoliene

 Hey there, thank you for stopping by!
 We hope you enjoy finding out about all the exciting things we learn and do together in our class.
 Make sure to come back every week for regular updates.